-For optimal performance after completing the guide, calibrate your newly installed battery: charge it to 100% and leave it on the charger for at least two more hours.
-Then use the phone until it shuts off due to low battery, and charge it uninterrupted back to 100%.
+For optimal performance, after completing this guide, calibrate your newly installed battery: Charge it to 100% and keep charging it for at least two more hours.
+Then use your iPhone until it shuts off due to low battery.
+Finally, charge it uninterrupted to 100%.

 - Power off your iPhone before beginning disassembly.

 - Remove the two 3.4 mm pentalobe screws on the bottom edge of the iPhone.

 - Use a hairdryer or prepare an iOpener and apply it to the lower edge of the iPhone for about a minute in order to soften up the adhesive underneath.